-It’s anything but an exaggeration to say that mending transformed me.
-Which began as a straightforward demonstration of independence — figuring out how to fix my jeans — developed into a demonstration of adoration, opposition, recovering, inventive articulation, self-acknowledgment, disturbance, activism, and that’s only the tip of the iceberg.
-The gigantic defining moment — my light second — was the point at which I understood I could involve my experience as a craftsman to apply basic plan components to the fixes on my jeans.
+It’s anything but an exaggeration to say that Mending Jeans transformed me.
+Which began as a straightforward demonstration of independence — figuring out how to fix my Mending Jeans— developed into a demonstration of adoration, opposition, recovering, inventive articulation, self-acknowledgment, disturbance, activism, and that’s only the tip of the iceberg.
+The gigantic defining moment — my light second — was the point at which I understood I could involve my experience as a craftsman to apply basic plan components to the fixes on my Mending Jeans.

 1. Settle the texture.